 - use foresight planning to consider a range of future possibilities.

-Working with central and local government, the private sector, iwi and other stakeholders, Infracom will develop a 30-year infrastructure strategy to replace the government’s current 30 year plan(external link).
+Infracom will be working with central and local government, the private sector, iwi and other stakeholders to develop the strategy.
+This will help us build consensus on a long-term vision for infrastructure and the outcomes that New Zealand wants to achieve.
+The strategy will replace the government’s current 30 year plan(external link).

 The plan will take long-term trends into account, such as: